-[0020] In some implementations, the media further include instructions for tracking a number of steps taken by a person carrying the mobile device or to which 30 the mobile device is attached.
-In some such implementations, each set of parameters includes a respective window length corresponding to a respective number of steps.
-In some implementations, each set of parameters includes a phase offset between vertical and horizontal components of the acceleration data.
+In some implementations, the set of parameters includes a moving window of time having a window corresponding to a respective number of steps.
+In some implementations, the set of parameters includes a phase offset between vertical and horizontal components of the acceleration data.

-[0021] Details of one or more implementations of the subject matter described in this disclosure are set forth in the accompanying drawings and the description below.
+Details of one or more implementations of the subject matter described in this disclosure are set forth in the accompanying drawings and the description below.
 Other features, aspects, and advantages will become apparent from the description, the drawings and the claims.
-Note that the relative dimensions of the following 5 figures may not be drawn to scale.
+Note that the relative dimensions of the following figures may not be drawn to scale.